 The Write-back caching significantly enhances controller performance.
-However, if one controller fails in the redundant controller configuration, data cached in its memory will be lost and data inconsistency might occur when the existing controller attempts to complete the writes.
+However, if one controller fails in the redundant controller configuration, data cached in its memory will be lost and data inconsistency might occur when the surviving controller takes over and attempts to complete the writes.

-Data inconsistency can be avoided using one or several of the I/O channels as the communications path between the controllers.
+Data inconsistency can be avoided using one or several of the I/O channels as the communications paths between the controllers.
 The cached data is always synchronized in each other's memory.
 Each controller saves an exact replica of the cache content on its counterpart.
-In the event of controller or power failure, the unfinished writes will be completed by the existing controller.
+In the event of controller or power failure, the unfinished writes will be completed by the surviving controller.